ten-protocol/ten-documentation/docs/introduction/developer-quickstart.md

 export default config;
 ```

-Once configured, you’re ready to start writing or migrating your smart contracts.
+Once configured, you can start writing or migrating your smart contracts.

 ## 2. Writing Smart Contracts for TEN